So you’re staring at two nearly identical packages, and one says “25% less calories than the leading brand.”

 5. Don’t Forget About Volume

 Sometimes “less calories” means more air or water.
-Light ice cream is a classic example—it’s whipped with more air so a half-cup has fewer calories, but it’s also less dense.
+Also, light ice cream is a classic example—it’s whipped with more air so a half-cup has fewer calories, but it’s also less dense.
 You might eat the same volume but get fewer calories, which can work in your favor if you’re trying to feel full on less.

 FAQ: Your Real Questions About “Less Calories Than the Leading Brand”